 For berthing and departure maneuvering, PIANC (2015) recommends the applied power as about 5% to 15% of the installed engine power for the main propellers of large ships (e.g., tankers, carriers, container ships, and passenger cruises).
 A value of 5% might be applied for sheltered berth locations with bed protection and no currents (e.g., berthing in harbor basins).
 A value of 15% is recommended for exposed berth locations with riverine or tidal currents and bed protection (e.g., quay walls along the river).
 For smaller ships, the applied power for berthing and departure may be 30% to 40% of the installed engine power.
-Additionally, tugboats can operate at 75% to 100% of the installed power.
+Additionally, tugboats can operate at 75% to 100% of the installed power when they are maneuvering with pushing or pulling a barge.